 РТО 15 days

 Holidays No more than 6 days

 ASHP Midyear Meeting No more than 4 days

 Great Lakes Pharmacy No more than 3 days

 Meetings and Discretionary Leave Determined by RPD

 Total A resident's time away from the residency

-iotai cannot exceed a total of 37 days
+i otai cannot exceed a total of 37 days

-\If a resident has used all 15 days of PTO, any additional leave may not exceed 22 days.
+If a resident has used all 15 days of PTO, any additional leave may not exceed 22 days.
 This leave MUST be approved by the RPD and the resident's current preceptor at least 2 weeks prior to the dates requested.
+Discretionary leave may include additional time allotted for bereavement and jury duty based on HFH Policy.

 Leave of Absence: In extraordinary circumstances, residents may request a leave of absence for illness or personal reasons.
-For leave of 3 months or less, the resident will be permitted to "make up" time missed in a paid extension of their residency initiated after the original program end date.
+For leave of 3 months or less, the resident will be permitted to "make up" both time and competencies missed in a paid residency extension with benefits, initiated after the original program end date.
 If a leave of absence of greater than 3 months is necessary, the RPD and Resident will work the Director of Pharmacy and Human Resources to determine a plan for the leave and may consider dismissal (See Remediation/Disciplinary Policy below).
 A leave of absence of greater than 12 months will not be permitted.